-We have purchased the scheme Jigsaw which along with a range of teaching methods which involve children's full participation are used to teach relationship and sex and health education.
-These include use of film, discussion and problem solving activities.
+A range of teaching methods which involve children's full participation are used to teach relationship and sex education.
+These include use of DVD, discussion and problem solving activities.

 Sex education is usually delivered in single gender groups however they will get the opportunity to gain an understanding and awareness of issues related to both genders.